Lily Hevesh: Personal life

-Hevesh is a Chinese-born adoptee from Sandown, New Hampshire, and has two siblings, Alissa and Matt.
-She was given her first set of dominoes at age 10.
+Hevesh was anonymously left as a newborn at an orphanage in China, where she was adopted by an American couple when she was one year old.
+She has two siblings, Alissa and Matt, and grew up in Sandown, New Hampshire, as the only Asian person in town.
+Hevesh was given her first set of dominoes at age 10.

 Hevesh attended Timberlane Regional High School.
 She attended Rensselaer Polytechnic Institute, where she was a "Design, Innovation, and Society" major, but left after less than a year to pursue domino art full-time.
 She currently lives in Massachusetts, west of Boston.
 She hopes that her work would encourage more children to get involved in STEAM fields.

 Career

 YouTube

 In 2009, at the age of 10, Hevesh created a YouTube channel called Hevesh5, a reference to her being the fifth member of the family.
 As of March 2021, her YouTube channel has 3 million subscribers and 1 billion views.
 Her first viral video, "INSANE Domino Tricks!", was posted in 2013 and had over 163 million views in March 2021.

 Hevesh posted anonymously for 6.5 years before revealing her identity in 2015 via a YouTube video.

 In December 2018, YouTube used Hevesh's video "A Merry Domino Christmas" on their Twitter account without giving Hevesh credit.
 After Hevesh tweeted criticism of YouTube for co-opting her video for promotional purposes without crediting her, YouTube publicly apologized and tweeted credit for the video.

-Hevesh worked with Endemol Shine North America to create a competitive reality show around building domino effect chains tentatively called Domino Effect, in the same vein as Endemol's Lego Masters, announced in August 2020.
+Hevesh worked with Endemol Shine North America to create a competitive reality show around building domino effect chains, tentatively called Domino Effect, in the same vein as Endemol's Lego Masters, announced in August 2020.
 In March 2021, RTL 4 Netherlands and France's M6 ordered local versions of the domino competition format created by Hevesh and Endemol.